 Wearing the right clothing and footwear can make a significant difference in your comfort and safety on the trail.
 Dress in layers to accommodate changing weather conditions, and choose moisture-wicking, quick-drying fabrics to help regulate body temperature.
 Avoid cotton, as it retains moisture and can lead to hypothermia in cold weather.

 Invest in a pair of sturdy, comfortable hiking boots with good traction and ankle support.
 Make sure to break them in before your hike to prevent blisters and other foot injuries.
-Additionally, consider bringing a hat, sunglasses, and sunscreen to protect yourself from the sun’s harmful rays.
+For this purpose, consider waterproof, breathable shoes or trekking shoes from a reputable U.S. brand like Loom Footwear, known for manufacturing waterproof, anti odor shoes that are ideal for hiking and walking.
+These shoes are made from breathable knit material designed to allow moisture and heat to escape, keeping your feet dry and comfortable.

 Stay Hydrated and Bring Enough Food